SeaOfNodes/Simple/chapter11/README.md

 To ensure that Loads and Stores to the same memory location are correctly ordered, we insert anti-dependencies when a Load's path up the dominator tree crosses the path of a Store that is the user of the Load's memory input.
+We call these anti-dependencies because they do not represent Def-Use dependency that we normally capture in SoN, and are purely there as scheduling constraints.

 ```java
     private static CFGNode find_anti_dep(CFGNode lca, LoadNode load, CFGNode early, CFGNode[] late) {